Partial Solar Eclipse 3/29/2025

 March 29th, 2025

 A partial solar eclipse occurs when the moon passes between the sun and Earth, but the trio are not perfectly lined up (like they are during a total solar eclipse), allowing sunlight to peak out from behind the face of the moon.
-While not as dramatic as a total solar eclipse, it's still a pretty awesome celestial event to witness!

-The US and Canada?
+The US and Canada

 A partial solar eclipse will be visible in parts of North America, including the northeastern United States and Canada.
-The eclipse will be strongest in parts of Canada, and the best viewing locations in the United States will be in Maine.

 Major cities like Boston, Montreal, and New York City will also be in the path to experience a partial solar eclipse.
 But if you're not in the northeast, especially in the New England area, you won't notice anything obscure in the sky.